Aliases for MYD88 Gene

 This gene encodes a cytosolic adapter protein that plays a central role in the innate and adaptive immune response.
 This protein functions as an essential signal transducer in the interleukin-1 and Toll-like receptor signaling pathways.
 These pathways regulate that activation of numerous proinflammatory genes.
 The encoded protein consists of an N-terminal death domain and a C-terminal Toll-interleukin1 receptor domain.
 Patients with defects in this gene have an increased susceptibility to pyogenic bacterial infections.
 Alternate splicing results in multiple transcript variants. [provided by RefSeq, Feb 2010]

 GeneCards Summary for MYD88 Gene

 MYD88 (Myeloid Differentiation Primary Response 88) is a Protein Coding gene.
-Diseases associated with MYD88 include myd88 deficiency and waldenstrom macroglobulinemia.
-Among its related pathways are Immune System and Signaling by GPCR.
+Diseases associated with MYD88 include myd88 deficiency and macroglobulinemia, waldenstrom 1.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include identical protein binding and death receptor binding.